Building a platform

 - Layer menus for deeper exploration

-- Recruiting key hires
+- Used to recruit key hires

 Bonitz, one of the nation’s largest flooring subcontractors, came to us for help creating a website that would attract new clients and serve their internal team.
 Their old site was cluttered, overwhelming, hard to navigate, and didn’t work at all on mobile devices.